kelly-y/BPTree/README.md

 5. Insert: Insert a number into the Tree.
 6. Delete: Delete a specified number from the Tree.
 7. Display: Display the content and structure in the Tree.
-8. Quit: Stop the program and clean the Tree.
+8. Quit: Stop the program and clean the Tree. <br>
-When the program starts, there are 8 selections for user to choose.
-Each selection and its function are shown below.

 ### Environment required
 1. Python 3.8.10